AathreyaG/reactai-starter/solution.md

 **CI/CD Recommendations:**

 - Employ AWS CodePipeline and CodeBuild to automate testing, integration, and deployment processes, ensuring rapid and consistent delivery from development to production.

+### AWS Lambda for File Processing

+- **File Processing Lambda**: Introduced to handle intensive file processing tasks, such as parsing and validating large CSV files before inserting them into PostgreSQL.
+- **Triggering Mechanism**: The Lambda function is triggered by S3 events when a file is uploaded to a designated S3 bucket, ensuring efficient and scalable processing.